-As Lewis has mixed heritage, Siddiq is South Asian and Lammy is black, they’ll have experienced personal and institutional racism, and will be sensitive to the element of racism in white Labour voters’ opposition to free movement.
+As Lewis has mixed heritage, Siddiq is South Asian, Lammy is black and Cortes is Spanish, they’ll have experienced personal and institutional racism and xenophobia, and will be sensitive to the element of racism in white Labour voters’ opposition to free movement.

 ‘…free movement of labour hasn’t worked for a lot of people.
 It hasn’t worked for many of the people in this country, where they’ve been undercut, who feel insecure’.

-Lewis’s solution was for employers who bring in EU workers to be obliged to negotiate with a trade union to ensure that wages of local workers aren’t undercut.
+Lewis’s solution was for employers who brought in EU workers to be obliged to negotiate with a trade union to ensure wages of local workers weren’t undercut.
 But he’d apparently abandoned his support for the insecure precariat in favour of blanket metrocentric remainer obstructionism.

-The Labour Party, having survived the Corbyn crisis, may well fall apart over this issue, as both sides of the free movement divide dig in.
+The Labour Party, having survived the Corbyn crisis, might well have fallen apart over this issue, as both sides of the free movement divide dug in.

 ‘When we leave the EU, the current free movement rules will end.’